How To Properly Clarify Curly Hair and Why It’s Important

 How to clarify curly and wavy hair

-First, I want to point out that the only way to really clarify is by using a shampoo with the ingredient olefin sulfonate or a sulfate, but remember that sulfates are not curly girl approved.
+First, I want to point out that the only way to really clarify is by using a shampoo with the ingredient olefin sulfonate or a sulfate.
+Just remember that sulfates are not curly girl approved, although I do recommend you use them to clarify because they are the best at that.

 So no, apple cider vinegar is not clarifying.
 As mentioned above, it only works to balance pH and helps with hard water.